Hornbill-Docs/data-imports-guide/data-imports-guide/cloud-users/data-mapping.md

 > `__clear__`

-### Mapping Auto-Complete
+### Using Auto-Complete

-When populating the User Property fields, where relevant, and once you start typing a field name, you will be presented with a list of matching fields to choose from.
+When populating the user property fields, where relevant, and once you start typing a field name, you will be presented with a list of matching fields to choose from.
 These are the default output field sets for the platform you are importing user records from.

-Choosing the field you want, and selecting with either a mouse click, or by pressing the Tab or Enter key on your keyboard, will auto-complete the field for you.
+To auto-complete the field, choose the field you want, then select it using a mouse click or using the Tab or Enter key on your keyboard.

 ![Mapping Auto-Complete](/_books/data-imports-guide/cloud-users/images/cloud-import-autocomplete.png)

-## Transforms
+## Applying Transforms

 When mapping user record fields from your source system (such as Entra ID) into Hornbill user fields, there may be situations where the data you receive is not in the exact format you want to store, display, or work with in Hornbill.
 To ensure consistency, accuracy, and usability of your user records, you can apply transformations to the imported values during the mapping process.